Raúl González: Schalke 04

-In European play, Raúl has since become the highest goal scorer in all UEFA competitions with 73 goals, ahead of Milan veteran Filippo Inzaghi with 70 goals.
+In European play, Raúl has since become the highest goalscorer in all UEFA competitions with 73 goals, ahead of Milan veteran Filippo Inzaghi with 70 goals.
 He scored 71 goals in the Champions League (66 goals with Real Madrid and five with Schalke 04) and in addition his two goals with Los Blancos, one goal in the 2000 UEFA Super Cup and the other one in the 1998 Intercontinental Cup.
 On 22 October 2010, Raúl scored twice against Hapoel Tel Aviv in a 3–1 win, which tied him with German legend Gerd Müller for the most European goals.
 Raúl fully broke this record on 15 February 2011 on his return to Spain with a crucial away goal in the round of 16 tie against Valencia at the Mestalla Stadium in a 1–1 draw.

 In the quarter-finals, Raúl scored two goals against Internazionale: one goal in the first leg, a 5–2 away win at the San Siro, and one in the second leg, a 2–1 home win at the Veltins-Arena.
 Schalke progressed to the semi-finals of the UEFA Champions League for the first time in their history, where they played against Manchester United.
 Schalke lost the first match 2–0, which was their first home defeat this season in the tournament, and lost again 4–1 in Old Trafford.
 Despite the defeat, Raúl considered it an honour that he had swapped shirts with Ryan Giggs.
 On 19 November 2011, he captained Schalke for the first time due to an injury to Benedikt Höwedes in a 4–0 home win against 1.
 FC Nürnberg.
 He also scored the second goal and assisted the fourth in that match.

 Raúl scored another hat-trick against Werder Bremen on 17 December 2011.
 The goals came in a 5–0 win that cemented Schalke's position in third place going into the winter break.
 On 19 February 2012, he scored the 400th goal of his career; at that time he had scored 323 with Real Madrid, 44 with Spain and 33 with Schalke.
 On 5 April 2012, in the second leg of the UEFA Europa League match against Athletic Bilbao, he scored his 77th goal in a European competition.

 With his goal in the semifinals of the German Cup against Bayern Munich at the Allianz Arena, together with his team, he qualified for the final of said competition.
 His great performances in the European Cup this season earned him to be included in the best eleven of the competition awarded by UEFA.